 In class two of the series, we'll cover loops and arrays.
 No previous programming experience required, but you need to have intermediate computer skills and a basic understanding of HTML and CSS to attend.

 Always wanted to make your own techno song or your own beats?
 LMMS (Linux Multimedia Studio) is a free cross-platform alternative to commercial programs like FL Studio®, which allows you to produce music with your computer.
 This includes the creation of melodies and beats, the synthesis and mixing of sounds, and arranging of samples.
 Come learn the basics and leave with your first song!

-Learn how to use Microsoft Word 2007 to find, use and manipulate images in your documents.
-Students must have basic Word skills to attend this class.
+Learn how to use Microsoft Word to find, use and manipulate images in your documents.
+Basic Word skills required.

 The Gnu Image Manipulation Program (GIMP) is a free alternative to Photoshop.
 Come learn the basics of the GIMP - color correction, fixing exposure, and other fixes, and take the first steps to making your photos look great!

 Whether you're headed to Gunnison, Paris, or Playa del Carmen, you probably have questions about how to book flights, explore destinations and plan activities online.
 Bring your questions -- we can help!